 Legislation Local Government Act 1995.

 Local Government (Administration) Regulations 1996.

-Strategic Community Plan

-Key theme The Natural Environment.

-Objective Environmental resilience.

 Strategic initiative Demonstrate current best practice in environmental management for local water, waste, biodiversity and energy resources.

-Policy Not applicable.

 Not supporting the amendments to the CA will severely impact the City's ability to achieve the waste diversion targets as set by the Waste Authority.